hamdani2020/Applied-Data-Science-Lab---WQU/README.md

 - I built data visualizations and
 - Examine the relationship between two variables using correlation.

-## APARTMENT SALES IN BUENOS AITES
+## APARTMENT SALES IN BUENOS AIRES
 I build a linear regression model to predict apartment prices in Argentina.
 - I created a data pipeline to impute missing values and encode categorical features.
 - I improve model preformance by reducing overfitting.